 Finally, the uterus changes greatly.
-Its size increases 5-6 times, its weight increases 20 times and its capacity increases 1000 times.
+Its size increases five to six times, its weight increases twenty times, and its capacity increases 1000 times.
 In the beginning it grows because it is stimulated by hormones.
-After eight weeks the growth of the embryo-fetus determines its size.
-The greater part of the uterine weight is gained before the 20th month.
+After eight weeks, the growth of the embryo-fetus determines its size.
+The greater part of the uterine weight is gained before the 20th week.
 During pregnancy it contracts painlessly (Braxton-Hicks contractions).
 It's possible for you to feel the hardening caused by the contractions, which last only moments but are repeated often.